yuyan124/sd_tools/README.md

 ### sdwebui_paint.ipynb

+1. Open `sdwebui_paint.ipynb`.
-Open `sdwebui_paint.ipynb`, there is `open in colab` tab at the top, click to jump to the colab.
-Change the hardware acceleration to `GPU`, run all cells, wait for the run to complete until the cell output gives a link, click on the link, Enjoy it.
+2. There is `open in colab` tab at the top, Click to jump to the colab.
+3. Change the hardware acceleration to `GPU`.
+4. Run all cells, wait for the run to complete until the cell output gives a link.
+5. Click on the link, Enjoy it.

 > The notebook has some built-in plugins and some links to models, For the model you want to use, you can uncomment the previous comment. **ControlNet** is also built in.